tomsWebConsulting/twcsl/Add to Cart Button Active Hours/README.md

 By default the code uses Settings > Business Information > BUSINESS HOURS to determine when the atc button is active.
 You can override the business hours set in your site using settings in the code.
-Use the [Formatting business hours][8] for your settings.
+Ese the same hours format as shown in the [support documentation][8] < https://tinyurl.com/ybunsvxz > or the user interface.

 The button is inactive effect is minimal.
 You can of course use your own custom CSS to enhance or replace what the code does.
 A twc-atcbah class is added to